If you are in need of services, please click HERE.

 TIN# 47-3985446.
 All rights reserved.

-We assist local, qualified, homeless individuals (including veterans, families, and vulnerable individuals) to find emergency support with limited shelter, food, and basic necessities.
-Additionally, we offer various other programs to help qualified, homeless individuals achieve stable independence by providing access to limited shelter, transportation, job placement, and affiliated programs for clothing, food, and counseling.
+We assist local, qualified, individuals (including veterans, families, the unsheltered, the mentally ill, and vulnerable individuals) to find emergency support with limited shelter, food, and basic necessities.
+Additionally, we offer various other programs to help qualified individuals achieve stable independence by providing access to limited shelter, transportation, job placement, life skill classes, and affiliated programs for clothing, food, and counseling.

-Every night hundreds of our homeless neighbors - men, women, and children - are forced to sleep outside in the bitter cold, feeling hopeless, unwanted, and vulnerable.
+Every day hundreds of our neighbors - men, women, and children - are struggling to survive.
 Many are sick, hungry, and afraid.
 We provide care with trust, dignity, and privacy.

 • WE CARE • WE RESPOND• WE PROVIDE • WE SUCCEED

-We assist local, qualified, homeless individuals (including veterans, families, and vulnerable individuals) to find emergency support with limited shelter, food, and basic necessities.
-Additionally, we offer various other programs to help qualified, homeless individuals achieve stable independence by providing access to limited shelter, transportation, job placement, and affiliated programs for clothing, food, and counseling.
+We assist local, qualified, individuals (including veterans, families, the unsheltered, the mentally ill, and vulnerable individuals) to find emergency support with limited shelter, food, and basic necessities.
+Additionally, we offer various other programs to help qualified individuals achieve stable independence by providing access to limited shelter, transportation, job placement, life skill classes, and affiliated programs for clothing, food, and counseling.

-Every night hundreds of our homeless neighbors - men, women, and children - are forced to sleep outside in the bitter cold, feeling hopeless, unwanted, and vulnerable.
+Every day hundreds of our neighbors - men, women, and children - are struggling to survive.
 Many are sick, hungry, and afraid.
 We provide care with trust, dignity, and privacy.

 • WE CARE • WE RESPOND• WE PROVIDE • WE SUCCEED